vorburger/opendaylight-etcd/README.md

 * _I heard that "On network split (AKA split brain) read request may be served mistakenly by the minority split."
 How do we plan on dealing with this?_ [According to this documentation](https://github.com/coreos/etcd/blob/master/Documentation/op-guide/failures.md), "there is no 'split-brain' in etcd".

 * _But, but, but..._ Please consult with the opensource etcd community, or obtain professional support, for further doubts about and issues with etcd - just like you would say in OpenStack if you had a problem with its MariaDB (mysql) database.
 Relying on a well established and here-to-stay persistence engine, instead of building, debugging and maintaining a home grown one, is really the main point of this project! ;-)

-* _No, really.
-I know better than etcd._  Perhaps you should contribute your superior expertise to etcd instead of continuing to build yet another database inside OpenDaylight?